Warith Deen Mohammed: Reforming the Nation of Islam

 Upon his father's death on February 25, 1975, Mohammed was unanimously chosen as the leader of the Nation of Islam and introduced to the NOI membership at the annual Saviours' Day convention on February 26, 1975.
 Among the first changes Mohammed instituted, he dropped the title Supreme Minister and took the titles Mujaddid, Chief Imam, or simply Imam, in 1976.
 The same year, he unveiled a new flag for the NOI community.

 These were just two of the many reforms which Mohammed introduced.
-Among others, he eliminated the NOI dress code, disbanded the military branch of the NOI, clarified the concept of the devil, and introduced an eclectic, esoteric interpretation he labeled, The Divine Mind/Body-Christ.
+Among others, he eliminated the NOI dress code, disbanded the military branch of the NOI, clarified the concept of the devil, and introduced an eclectic, esoteric interpretation of Islam he labeled, The Divine Mind/Body-Christ.
+According to WD's former Special Aide Dr. Na'im Akbar, WD's Teachings are not restricted to WD's followers but "will provide for the social community a series of readings which will cultivate and grow them more effectively as social human beings... based on the most renowned religious teachings of a teacher in the West."
 Similarly, via his various written works, Muhammad Speaks newspaper, and public speeches, he gradually introduced and explained Islam's Five Pillars.
 He stated that Fard was not divine and that his father was not a prophet.
 All of the over 400 temples were converted into traditional Islamic mosques.
 He also renamed the community several times before finally settling on the American Society of Muslims to reflect the new thinking.
 Mohammed was frank about his intentions to evolve the movement.
 On November 19, 1978, he spoke on the "Evolution of the Nation of Islam" at the American Academy of Religion in New Orleans.

 Mohammed's changes reached deep into the philosophy of the movement which his father had led for so long.
 He rejected literal interpretations of divine scriptures, his father's theology, and Black-separatist views, and based on his intensive independent study, history, and theology, he accepted whites as fellow worshipers.
 However, he also encouraged African Americans (Bilalians) to separate themselves from their pasts, in 1976 calling upon them to change their surnames which were often given to their ancestors by slave masters.
-He forged closer ties with mainstream Muslim communities, including Latinos.
+He forged closer ties with mainstream Muslim communities, including Latino Muslims.
 He also decentralized power.
 On September 10, 1978, in an address in Atlanta he resigned as Chief Imam and appointed a six-member council to lead the Community.

 Mohammed felt quite keenly about his role in reform.
 In an interview which was published in the Muhammad Speaks newspaper and conducted by his brother Jabir Herbert Muhammad, Mohammed described his role as the successor to their father as that of a Mujeddid, one who would watch over the new Islam or community.
 In 1979 he used the title Mujeddid (Mujaddid) on his byline in his weekly articles for the Bilalian News (the new title of Muhammad Speaks).